MichaelDolezel/DE2_GPS_2023/README.md

 ```

 Function to extract date from the GPRMC sentence and format it as "XX.XX.XX"
+_This function was bit more problematic because our GPS GPRMC sentence is variable at length due to speed and angle data.
+This property was not problem for rest of data because they are before Speed and angle_
 ```
 void extractAndFormatDate(char *data, char *formattedDate) {
-    // Define array size of time string + Null-terminate char date[7];
+    // Define array size of date string + Null-terminate char date[7];
+    // Calculate the starting index for the date by subtracting 12 characters from the end of the string int startIndex = strlen(data) - 12;  // Adjusted for the date length
-    // Extract the time part from the input data starting from the 58th character taking 6 characters strncpy(date, data + 58, 6);
+    // Extract the date part from the input data starting from the calculated index taking 6 characters strncpy(date, data + startIndex, 6);
-    // Null-terminate the extracted time string to make it a valid C string date[6] = '\0';
+    // Null-terminate the extracted date string to make it a valid C string date[6] = '\0';
-    // Format the time and store it in the formattedTime string sprintf(formattedDate, "%c%c.%c%c.%c%c", date[0], date[1], date[2], date[3], date[4], date[5]);
+    // Format the date and store it in the formattedDate string sprintf(formattedDate, "%c%c.%c%c.%c%c", date[0], date[1], date[2], date[3], date[4], date[5]);
 }
 ```